axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-network/_index.md

 ```

 The `network()` destination has a single required parameter that specifies the destination host address where messages should be sent.
 If name resolution is configured, you can use the hostname of the target server.
-By default, {{% productparam "abbrev" %}} sends messages using the TCP protocol to port 514.
+By default, {{% param "product.abbrev" %}} sends messages using the TCP protocol to port 514.

 ## Example: Using the network() driver {#example-destination-network}